-The Deep Discounted Bonds and Zero Coupon Notes included within creditors falling due after more than one year are held at fair value.
-Management have calculated the fair value by using a discount factor of 6% based on the assumption that the instruments are comparable to current market rates for corporate bonds with the same dates of maturity.
+The Zero Coupon Notes included within creditors falling due after more than one year are held at amortised cost.
+The carrying amount has been calculated by using an effective interest rate of 10% based on the assumption that this represents the market rate of borrowing at the time of issuance.